clp-research/slurk/docs/slurk_layouts.rst

         margin: 50px 20px 15px
       }

 - ``"script"``: Provides the ability to inject a script plugin into the chat.
-It consists of another dictionary, which maps different triggers to scripts or a list of scripts.
-Scripts can either be a predefined one or can be passed by link.
+It comprises another dictionary, which maps different triggers to scripts or a list of scripts.
+Scripts can either be a pre-defined one or can be passed by link.
 Example:

     .. code-block:: json